The Arion Press Catalogue

 76. A Day in the Bleachers, by Arnold Hano, with illustrations by Mark Ulriksen, 2006.

-75. The Memoirs of Benjamin Franklin, published in honor of the three-hundredth anniversary of his birth, 2006.
+75. The Autobiography of Benjamin Franklin, published in honor of the three-hundredth anniversary of his birth, 2006.

 74. A Coney Island of the Mind, poems by Lawrence Ferlinghetti with portraiture by R. B. Kitaj, 2005.